qchenevier/MBA_memoire/doc/action_actor.md

 Please note that this rule of thumb does not comprehend the notion of Value, which is studied by Game Thoery and Economics.

-[TODO: move this part next to a value one?]
-From an economic and political point of view, knowledge may very well be the only potentially infinite resource that is offered to Humanity.
-We know very well that infinite growth is impossible if it is purely based on raw materials, which are finite, even when they are renewable.
-But infinite growth is not impossible if it is knowledge-based [@Aberkane2016].

 #### Data is unstructured, meaningless and worthless

 There is a strong consensus around the definition of Data [@Rowley2007]: